The Internet has opened up many ways for companies to send and

 A. No, we have not sought for Drummond certification.
 The

-functionalities in our component have not been limited or restricted to AS2
+functionalities in our component have not been limited or restricted to AS2 that

-making it possible to create other message standards exchanged over HTTP (such
+may make it possible to create other message standards exchanged over HTTP (such

 as NAESB) with the